 One of the main assets of Manzanos is the number of hectares of vineyard in property

-Protected by the appellation Rioja, we have 250 hectares of our own and 700 under our control, which together with the rest of the hectares covered by the appellation and the figure of Wines of Spain, add up to a total of 1.525.
+Protected by the appellation Rioja, we have 950 hectares of our own, which together with the rest of the hectares covered by the appellation Navarra and the figure of Wines of Spain, add up to a total of 1.525.

 To ensure a good quality in the grapes, we have made a significant investment to transform the goblet-trained vineyard into trellises.
 The plantation in trellises is allowing us to obtain vineyards with a good physiological balance that produces grapes of great maturity and high ecological potential.

 This system has also allowed us to install drip irrigation in all the vineyards, with which we ensure the water stability of the plants and favor a better quality of the grapes.

 The harvest is mechanized throughout the vineyard in trellises, with special grape harvesters that exhaustively select the grape in its optimum state of maturity.

 As for the climate, the climatic conditions, with wet and cold winters and dry and hot summers, and rainfall of less than 300 litres per square metre, are optimal for vine health, harmonious maturity and quality viticulture, oriented to obtaining great wines.

 The different terrains, the climate and the differences between varieties favor diversity and allow us to create wines that show the potential and characteristics of each sub-area.